hidatara-ds/pepper-robots/README.md

 # 🤖 Pepper Robot Management System

-> **Note**: This project was originally developed as part of an Apple Developer Academy application portfolio and represents significant personal effort.
-While it's open source under MIT License, please provide proper attribution when using this code.

----

 ## 📋 Project Overview

 This project demonstrates a comprehensive, production-ready management system for Pepper humanoid robots, showcasing advanced capabilities in AI integration, face recognition, natural language processing, and robotic control.